 All Vic racing codes to be overseen by a single integrity body

-FOR the first time in history, the three racing codes in Victoria will be overseen by a single independent body to manage the integrity of the sports within the state.
+FOR the first time in history, the three racing codes in Victoria will be overseen by a single independent body to manage the of the within the state.

-Greyhound Racing Victoria (GRV) chairman Bernie Carolan said the controlling body will be working with the other codes to ensure a positive future for greyhound racing.
+Greyhound (GRV) chairman said the controlling body will be working with the other codes to ensure a positive future for greyhound racing.

 “On behalf of the Board I have received a copy of the Bittar Review which is understood to be positive in its comments about the direction GRV is now heading,” Carolan said.